PKPublicCode/SecuredApi/Docs/Product/Actions.md

 #### Parameters
 No parameters
 #### Return
 Fails when:<br>* one of consumer actions fails.
-HTTP code in client response is set according to the consumer action<br>* if consumer id is ivalid or not found.
+HTTP code in client response is set according to the consumer action<br>* if consumer id is ivalid, not found, or CheckSubscription action wasn't executed for this rote.
 In this case 500 HTTP code is set to client response, indicating that data is corrupted<br>If consumer actions sucessful (if any), the action succeeded.
 ### [CheckEntraJwtClaims](../../SecuredApi/Logic/Routing.Actions.Model/Auth/CheckEntraJwtClaims.cs)
 #### Summary
 Checks claims of the entra jwt.